ESA title

 Learning Along the Way

-Being able to learn new things and develop skills further is something Hans highly values about his entrepreneurial journey through ESA BIC.
-From his time during – and after – his incubation period, having an office on location helped expand his view of the space industry.
-While it has not always been easy, challenges along the way and leaving his comfort zone are what helped him grow: “I don’t think I would have done anything differently.
+Being able to learn new things and develop skills further is something Sofia highly values about her entrepreneurial journey through ESA BIC.
+From her time during – and after – her incubation period, having an office on location helped expand her view of the space industry.
+While it has not always been easy, challenges along the way and leaving her comfort zone are what helped him grow: “I don’t think I would have done anything differently.
 Things were unplannable and that’s actually what I like, I just like this adventure”.
-However, he warns about not internalising the difficulties that come with being an entrepreneur: “Maybe you do not want to show to the potential investors you are vulnerable, you are struggling with things, and maybe you don’t want to share it with your friends or your family.
+However, she warns about not internalising the difficulties that come with being an entrepreneur: “Maybe you do not want to show to the potential investors you are vulnerable, you are struggling with things, and maybe you don’t want to share it with your friends or your family.
 I think it is still very important to pay attention to your mental health and get support if you need it”.

-Looking into the future, Hans knows what his dream is: to go back to the game’s roots and develop applications for the game on Mars.
-“There are also interesting things on Earth, but my real heart is over there” says Hans.
-For now, he is happy that he can further spread knowledge about our planet: “I get to educate people about Earth and that is what I like.
+Looking into the future, Sofia knows what her dream is: to go back to the game’s roots and develop applications for the game on Mars.
+“There are also interesting things on Earth, but my real heart is over there” says Sofia.
+For now, she is happy that she can further spread knowledge about our planet: “I get to educate people about Earth and that is what I like.
 The e-learning part is really important.
 We are actually teaching people quite difficult things about the planet”.

 This article was written for the occasion of the 20 years anniversary of ESA BIC in Europe.